CVPD/CVPD.github.io/content/publication/hammoudi-2022-superpixelgridmasks/index.md

 ---
-title: 'Superpixelgridmasks data augmentation: Application to precision health and other real-world data'
+title: 'SuperpixelGridMasks data augmentation: Application to precision health and other real-world data'
 authors:
 - Karim Hammoudi